berker-z/otto/README.md

 # Otto

-A high-performance IMAP email client that syncs Gmail to a local SQLite cache with intelligent change detection.
+Otto is a Rust IMAP syncer for Gmail.
+It authorizes with OAuth2, opens one IMAP connection per folder, and keeps a local SQLite cache of messages and sanitized bodies.
+Each run skips work when MODSEQ matches; otherwise it fetches only new UIDs and updates flags, parsing messages in parallel and writing in batches.

+On startup the CLI loads accounts from SQLite (or onboards one), runs the sync unless `--no-sync`, and prints a small inbox preview from the cache.
+Messages are keyed by stable Gmail ids (`X-GM-MSGID`) so moves avoid duplicates; expunges still need QRESYNC/VANISHED to be tracked.

 ## Features

-- **Incremental Sync**: Uses IMAP CONDSTORE/MODSEQ to detect changes efficiently (like Gmail History API)
+- Incremental IMAP sync via CONDSTORE/MODSEQ
-- **Parallel Processing**: Syncs folders concurrently and parses messages in parallel
+- Parallel folder syncing and MIME parsing
-- **Smart Caching**: Stores sanitized plaintext bodies locally for instant access
+- Local SQLite cache with sanitized plaintext bodies
-- **OAuth2**: Secure Google authentication with automatic token refresh
+- OAuth2 with token refresh
-- **Batch Operations**: Transaction-based database writes for optimal performance
+- Batched database writes

 ## Quick Start